britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 When a QUIC flow is sending at full rate (i.e., neither application nor flow control limited), the latency spin bit in each direction changes value once per round-trip time (RTT).
-An on-path observer can observe the time difference between edges in the spin bit signal to measure one sample of end-to-end RTT.
+An on-path observer can observe the time difference between edges in the spin bit signal in a single direction to measure one sample of end-to-end RTT.
 Note that this measurement, as with passive RTT measurement for TCP, includes any transport protocol delay (e.g., delayed sending of acknowledgements) and/or application layer delay (e.g., waiting for a request to complete).
 It therefore provides devices on path a good instantaneous estimate of the RTT as experienced by the application.
 A simple linear smoothing or moving minimum filter can be applied to the stream of RTT information to get a more stable estimate.

+An on-path observer that can see traffic in both directions (from client to server and from server to client) can also use the spin bit to measure "upstream" and "downstream" component RTT; i.e, the component of the end-to-end RTT attributable to the paths between the observer and the server and the observer and the client, respectively.
+It does this by measuring the delay between a spin edge observed in the upstream direction and that observed in the downstream direction, and vice versa.

 We note that the latency spin bit, and the measurements that can be done with it, can be seen as an end-to-end extension of a special case of the alternate marking method described in {{?ALT-MARK=I-D.ietf-ippm-alt-mark}}.

-## Illustration

-\[EDITOR'S NOTE: ASCII art from Piet's soundness evaluation goes here, Brian to add.]

 ## Limitations and Workarounds {#limitations}